cdg-lab/cdg-website/README.md

 # Computational Design Group Website

 Welcome to the CDG website repository!
-This guide will help you add your publications and create project pages.
+This guide will help you add your publications and create project pages!

 ## Introduction